mkbabb/parse-that/docs/tranches/B/B.md

 laws, not an admitted candidate.
 P3's same-FIRST hostile case is banked at `f4b9abb`: retired D preserves final values/spans but changes immutable recovery provenance when diagnostics are toggled, so accepted-M2 closure order is the control law.
-P3 continues with a direct closure-kernel surface cut.
+P3 then continued with a direct closure-kernel surface cut.

+That cut is banked at `19c1e12`.
+Its 510-line private scannerless kernel returns 36 equal warmed JSON/stylesheet-shaped success projections plus two equal failure-state subsets, but only reaches 1.0656–1.5238× and grows retained parse-state heap 12.4%.
+It does not prove complete state, failure-result, invalid-M2, cold/first, alternating-shape, bootstrap or scaled diagnostics-on recovery planes.
+It is killed.
+P3 is row-complete at `43d7d4a` with zero surviving candidates.
+The isolated every-subject ≥10× prototype remains RED, so formation Clean A/B cannot start.
 The live production parser source remains rejected M3 at `90d4ec5`; M2 at `de36d57` remains the performance control.
 No bootstrap, formation, execution or release credit follows.